Betrezen/sqlite3_test/README.md

 Hm...
 I know that sqlite3 shall do such thigs and I've used sqllite before but I didn't tried to pass it through multiprocessing.
 Let's double check.
 I guess my python example could help somebody who interesting in it like me.

-Firstly we need to understand that we are taling about multiprocessing but abotu treading.
+Firstly we need to understand that we are taling about multiprocessing but about treading.
 That mean we shall use multiprocessing lib.
 Another things that I'm interesting to do a testing for several cases.
 1. One reader and one writer